-A great opportunity for applicants to highlight their skills, strengths and characteristics - and their motivations for applying.
-They do not need to mention their care background but they may want to talk about how this has affected their decisions or helped them develop valuable skills.
+This is where applicants explain their motivations for applying, and showcase the skills, strengths and characteristics they will bring to the course.
+They do not need to mention their care background unless they want to talk about how this has affected their decisions or helped them develop valuable skills.